CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/CarryWeight.md

 Carry weight represents a character's ability to haul weight while still being able to move semi-normal depending on weight class.

 For each point dice in a character's Lift dice pool, character gains 50 lbs of Carry Weight.
+Dice Penalties from Weight Classes are disregarded.

 | Description |            Calculation            |
 | :----------: | :--------------------------------: |